release-engineering/iib/README.md

     is a string which specifies the glue to replace ``/`` (forward slashes) in the pull spec name and repo.
 The key `namespace` value is also a string which specifies the new namespace for pull specs of the ClusterServiceVersion files.
+  * The `related_bundles` customization type is a dictionary with no additional arguments and it essentially finds all the bundle image pull specifications in the CSV files of the operator bundle image in question.
+If this customization is not specified in the config for an organization, the `related_bundles` endpoint won't work for regenerate-bundle requests of that organization.
+If no organization is specified, IIB will try to find `related_bundles` for all regenerate-bundle requests.

   Here is an example that ties this all together: